Arthur J. Gallagher & Co. (NYSE:AJG) Shares Gap Down to $227.04

 Arthur J. Gallagher & Co.
 Announces Dividend

-The firm also recently disclosed a quarterly dividend, which will be paid on Friday, December 15th.
-Stockholders of record on Friday, December 1st will be issued a $0.55 dividend.
+The company also recently announced a quarterly dividend, which will be paid on Friday, December 15th.
+Investors of record on Friday, December 1st will be issued a dividend of $0.55 per share.
 The ex-dividend date of this dividend is Thursday, November 30th.
-This represents a $2.20 dividend on an annualized basis and a dividend yield of 0.98%.
-Arthur J. Gallagher & Co.’s dividend payout ratio (DPR) is presently 42.15%.
+This represents a $2.20 dividend on an annualized basis and a yield of 0.98%.
+Arthur J. Gallagher & Co.’s payout ratio is 42.15%.

-In related news, VP William F. Ziebell sold 20,067 shares of the business’s stock in a transaction on Friday, November 3rd.
-The shares were sold at an average price of $241.22, for a total transaction of $4,840,561.74.
-Following the transaction, the vice president now directly owns 35,228 shares in the company, valued at $8,497,698.16.
-The sale was disclosed in a filing with the SEC, which is available through this link.
-In related news, VP William F. Ziebell sold 20,067 shares of the business’s stock in a transaction on Friday, November 3rd.
-The shares were sold at an average price of $241.22, for a total transaction of $4,840,561.74.
-Following the transaction, the vice president now directly owns 35,228 shares in the company, valued at $8,497,698.16.
-The sale was disclosed in a filing with the SEC, which is available through this link.
-Also, VP Joel D. Cavaness sold 1,171 shares of the company’s stock in a transaction on Tuesday, October 31st.
-The shares were sold at an average price of $236.05, for a total transaction of $276,414.55.
-Following the completion of the transaction, the vice president now owns 2,023 shares in the company, valued at $477,529.15.
+In other Arthur J. Gallagher & Co. news, CFO Douglas K. Howell sold 15,000 shares of the company’s stock in a transaction on Tuesday, September 19th.
+The shares were sold at an average price of $234.94, for a total value of $3,524,100.00.
+Following the transaction, the chief financial officer now directly owns 127,942 shares in the company, valued at $30,058,693.48.
+The transaction was disclosed in a filing with the SEC, which is available through the SEC website.
+In other news, VP William F. Ziebell sold 20,067 shares of the business’s stock in a transaction dated Friday, November 3rd.
+The shares were sold at an average price of $241.22, for a total value of $4,840,561.74.
+Following the completion of the sale, the vice president now owns 35,228 shares of the company’s stock, valued at $8,497,698.16.
+The sale was disclosed in a document filed with the SEC, which is available at this hyperlink.
+Also, CFO Douglas K. Howell sold 15,000 shares of the stock in a transaction dated Tuesday, September 19th.
+The stock was sold at an average price of $234.94, for a total transaction of $3,524,100.00.
+Following the completion of the transaction, the chief financial officer now directly owns 127,942 shares of the company’s stock, valued at approximately $30,058,693.48.
 The disclosure for this sale can be found here.
-Insiders have sold 48,038 shares of company stock worth $11,558,272 over the last ninety days.
+Over the last three months, insiders have sold 48,038 shares of company stock worth $11,558,272.
 Insiders own 1.60% of the company’s stock.

 Arthur J. Gallagher & Co, together with its subsidiaries, provides insurance and reinsurance brokerage, consulting, and third-party property/casualty claims settlement and administration services to businesses and organizations worldwide.
 It operates in Brokerage and Risk Management segments.
 The Brokerage segment offers retail and wholesale insurance and reinsurance brokerage services; assists retail brokers and other non-affiliated brokers in the placement of specialized and hard-to-place insurance; and acts as a brokerage wholesaler, managing general agent, and managing general underwriter for distributing specialized insurance coverages to underwriting enterprises.